Chicago Blackhawks: Bill Wirtz era (1983–2007)

 Although they finished near .500 in 1993–94, the Blackhawks again qualified for the playoffs.
 They were eliminated by eventual Western Conference finalist Toronto, but broke their playoff losing streak at 10 games with a game three win.
 It was not enough, however, and the Blackhawks fell in six games.
 The 1993–94 season was also the Blackhawks' last at the Chicago Stadium, as the team moved into the newly built United Center across the street for the lockout-shortened 1994–95 season.
 Bernie Nicholls and Joe Murphy both scored 20 goals over 48 games, and Chicago once again made it to the conference finals, losing to the rival Detroit Red Wings.
 Also in 1994, management fired Wayne Messmer, popular singer of "The Star-Spangled Banner".

 Jeremy Roenick, Ed Belfour and Chris Chelios were all traded away as the Blackhawks faltered through the late 1990s, until they missed the playoffs by five points in 1997–98 for the first time in 29 years, one season short of tying the Boston Bruins' record for the longest such streak in North American professional sport history.
 Chicago would also miss the playoffs for the second consecutive season in 1998–99, and missed the playoffs again in 1999–2000 and 2000–01 seasons.

-The new millennium started with disappointment for the Blackhawks. Éric Daze, Alexei Zhamnov and Tony Amonte emerged as some of the team's leading stars by this time.
+The new millennium started with disappointment for the Blackhawks. Éric Dazé, Alexei Zhamnov and Tony Amonte emerged as some of the team's leading stars by this time.
 However, aside from a quick first-round exit in 2002 (where they lost to the St. Louis Blues in five games after winning game 1 of the series), the Blackhawks were consistently out of the playoffs from the 1997–98 season until the 2008–09 season, in most years finishing well out of contention, despite finishing in third place in the Central Division six times.
 Amonte left for the Phoenix Coyotes in the summer of 2002.
 During the 2002–03 season, the Blackhawks finished third in the Central Division with 79 points, but would finish ninth in the Western Conference, which would make them miss the playoffs by 13 points.

 A somber note was struck in February 2004, when ESPN named the Blackhawks the worst franchise in professional sports.
 Indeed, the Blackhawks were viewed with much indifference by Chicagoans for much of the 1990s and early 2000s due to anger over several policies instituted by then-owner Bill Wirtz, who was derisively known as "Dollar Bill".
 For example, Wirtz did not allow home games to be televised in the Chicago area, claiming it was unfair to the team's season ticket holders.
 He also raised ticket prices to an average of $50, making them among the most expensive in the NHL.
 The Chicago Wolves, an American Hockey League (AHL) team based in Rosemont, Illinois, mocked the Blackhawks' struggle by using the marketing slogan, "We Play Hockey the Old-Fashioned Way: We Actually Win."